nchakicherla/arena/README.md

 # arena allocator
-(not recommended due to lack of alignment)
+~~(not recommended due to lack of alignment)~~

-single-header arena allocator in C99
+single-header arena allocator in C99 updated to support alignment for cross-platform compatibility. speed untested

 [Inspired by [Untangling Lifetimes: The Arena Allocator](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator)]